 - Ranked in Chambers USA as a leading intellectual property lawyer (Band 1).
-The 2016 edition notes that he is “very good at connecting with juries" and represents "high-profile clients in patent disputes."
+The 2018 edition notes that he is "head and shoulders above the rest, probably the finest IP lawyer in the state."

 - Recognized as a leading patent litigator in the United States by The Legal 500:, 2013-2020. "always provides wise counsel," 2016; "as good a courtroom lawyer in front of a jury as any ever seen; very practical, easygoing, and cost-effective," 2014; "fantastic in preparing complex cases for a jury trial.
 He has a unique ability to perceive how the jury will view a case," 2013